Before you pack for your next trip, check out these Luggage Tips For Checked Bags, like adding a tracker and packing your itinerary in your bag.

 The Orlando Airport verified that as long as the luggage tag doesn’t hang past the width of the luggage, it is acceptable to use.

-A huge, colorful ribbon or pieces of string sound like a great way to help identify your luggage from afar.
+A huge, colorful ribbon or pieces of string sound like a great way to help identify your luggage from afar while you’re waiting at baggage claim.
 Unfortunately, that’s not really a great idea.

 Ribbons or string may get stuck in the conveyor belt, and that could potentially damage the luggage handles or the airline’s equipment.